bearded-avenger/giving-startups/index.md

 I pitched the idea to the co-founders of another startup I'm a part of.
 They're on board as well, and will be donating 10% of those profits.

 Now, I'm challenging **you** to donate 10% of your startups profits to charitable organizations of your choice.
+Then, send me your startups link on Twitter, or make a PR to update the list below.

 ___